 - social and fundraising events;

-- school council;
+- student council;

 - theme days/events – careers, visiting speakers, drop-down afternoons, UK Parliament week, Show Racism the Red Card;